elliotkendallUCSF/chef-opendj/README.md

 Usage
 =====

-Place the OpenDJ distribution zip file and matching DSML gateway war file in the files/default directory of this cookbook.
+Place the OpenDJ distribution zip file and (if DSML is enabled - see above) matching DSML gateway war file in the files/default directory of this cookbook.
 Also place any LDIF files you want to load in the same place.

 Define at least the `user_root_dn` and `dir_manager_password` attributes.
 Here is an example of a configuration set defined as part of a role: